• Skip to primary navigation

 • Toss the chicken with all the marinade ingredients.
 Cover the bowl with plastic wrap and pop it in the fridge for at least three hours.

-• Preheat the oven to 400°F. Transfer the chicken and all the marinade ingredients to a baking pan large enough to hold all the chicken pieces without overlapping.
+• Preheat the oven to 400°F/200ºC.
+Transfer the chicken and all the marinade ingredients to a baking pan large enough to hold all the chicken pieces without overlapping.

 • Roast for 35 to 40 minutes, until the chicken is just cooked through.

-• If you like the skin browned, turn the oven up to broil for the last few minutes of cooking, until the chicken is golden brown and crisp on top.
+• Turn the oven up to broil/grill for the last few minutes of cooking, until the chicken skin is crisp and golden brown.

-• Toasted pine nuts are a great garnish.
-You can toast them up ahead of time or while the chicken is roasting.
+• Garnish with chopped parsley and toasted pine nuts.
+You can toast them up while the chicken is roasting.

 plastic bowl filled with chicken thighs, red onions, spices, lemons and garlic.

-I made a few minor tweaks to the original Ottolenghi recipe.
+I made a few minor tweaks to the original Ottolenghi roast chicken recipe.

 • Instead of chicken quarters I used only thighs, just a personal preference.